mary-grace/camunda-cloud-starter/README.md

 * Fork this repo to your own account.
 * Get a [Camunda Cloud](https://camunda.io) Account.
-* Create a new client in the Camunda Cloud console.
+* Create a new cluster in the Camunda Cloud console.
+* Once the cluster is created, open it and create a new client
-* Click the button to copy the entire client configuration
+* In your new client, click the button to copy the entire client configuration

 ![](img/client-config.png)